A Bird of the Air

 A Bird of the Air is a 2011 American romantic drama film directed by Margaret Whitton and starring Rachel Nichols and Jackson Hurst.
 It is based on the novel The Loop by Joe Coomer.

 Synopsis

 Lyman is a highway worker who spends most of his days barely speaking due to his shyness and a past trauma.
-This changes when he encounters a parrot owned by Fiona, a peppy librarian that takes an immediate interest in him.
+This changes when he meets Fiona, a peppy librarian that takes an immediate interest in him, and a parrot enters his trailer.
+They embark on a journey to find the parrot's original owner based on the words the parrot speaks.